 Brook Path: A level and partially paved path along the Caroline and Fuller Brooks.
 This trail parallels Washington St. from Wellesley Hills to Dover Rd. but avoids the congestion and traffic of the downtown area.
 Trail is marked with pink arrows.
+Connections to Crosstown Trail.

 Crosstown Trail: A trail that takes you on a journey across Wellesley following the Cochituate Aqueduct.
 Start near the Saint James Church.
 The trail goes along the aqueduct bordering Morses Pond and through Wellesley College's North Forty.
 The trail then runs to Post Office Square, goes behind Town Hall to Morton Park, and then along Washington and State Sts. to the Wellesley High School stadium parking lot.
 It continues along the Cochituate Aqueduct across Hunnewell Fields to Washington St. and Woodlawn Ave., where it rejoins the Cochituate Aqueduct.
 The trail continues along the aqueduct past Indian Springs Park and the Warren Building.
 It rejoins the aqueduct, and ends at the intersection with the Charles River Path.
 You have the option of using an on-road detour to explore more of the aqueduct in Newton.
 Trail is marked with green arrows.
 Connection to Morses Pond Loop Trail.

 Note: This is also the start of the CHARLES RIVER LINK TRAIL .

-Continue straight, down a short set of stairs and soon the trail heads into the scrub.
+Continue straight, down a short set of stairs and soon the Charles River Path heads into the scrub.
 You emerge on a gravel road.
 Turn right up Charles St and you'll pass by Ouellet Park at 1.6 miles, where a map board and parking lot are located.
 At Cedar St turn left and follow the paved path.
 When the road splits, continue along the path if hiking (stairs involved).
 However, if biking, bear right and follow cedar St up a short ramp and over Route 9.
 Use the cross-lights over Worcester St, then right across Cedar St. The paved path then heads down alongside Worcester St and then along Route 9 before turning left back into the woods at 2.3 miles.
 Follow the arrows carefully as you travel through the Town Forest along a hard packed dirt trail, as their are many turns.
 A right up a steep knoll brings you to an overlook of Longfellow Pond.
 The trail weaves up & down through the woods and contains some roots and rocks.
 After 2.8 miles you come to the Longfellow Pond parking area.
 Head right through the parking lot and exit out and across Oakland St where a small boardwalk directs you up a steep knoll.
-You travel along a hilly berm before descending down to the intersection of the Sudbury Path after 3.3 miles.
+You travel along a hilly berm before descending down to the intersection of the *Charles River Path & Sudbury Path* after 3.3 miles.

 Note; The Sudbury Aqueduct travels east through Newton, however, it is very fragmented and not really worth the effort.